 The beauty of the online world is that you can get the business off the ground with very little initial investment.
 It depends, of course, on what kind of business you’re planning to start, but for the sake of this article, we’re assuming you have your mind set on running an online store.
 And when it comes to selling online, dropshipping seems to be the go-to strategy.

-With minimum overheads, such as paying for the hosting of your website and running some online ads, you can sell online and build a profitable business in just a few months.
+With minimum overheads, such as paying for the hosting of your website and running some online ads, you can sell products online and build a profitable business in just a few months.
 And it’s not some kind of fantasy.
 There are real success stories to prove it.

 3. You can make money 24/7.